apify/apify-docs/sources/academy/tutorials/api/run_actor_and_retrieve_data_via_api.md

 Good Actors have reasonable defaults for most input fields, so if you want to run one of the major Actors from [Apify Store](https://apify.com/store), you usually do not need to provide all possible fields.

 Via API, let's quickly try to run [Web Scraper](https://apify.com/apify/web-scraper), which is the most popular Actor on the Apify Store at the moment.
 The full input with all possible fields is [pretty long and ugly](https://apify.com/apify/web-scraper?section=example-run), so we will not show it here.
-Because it has default values for most fields, we can provide a simple JSON input containing only the fields we'd like to customize.
+Because it has default values for most fields, we can provide a JSON input containing only the fields we'd like to customize.
 We will send a POST request to the endpoint below and add the JSON as the **body** of the request:

 ```cURL
 https://api.apify.com/v2/acts/apify~web-scraper/runs?token=YOUR_TOKEN